Getting Started with the Dashboard

 3.5.
 Done!
 You successfully added your account to the wallet.

-Optional: How to add an additional Gonka account into wallet — click to view steps
+Optional: How to add an additional Gonka account in Keplr wallet — click to view steps

 Open the extension and click on the account icon in the top-right corner of the extension window.